 The Political Science Department provides financial support for rising sophomores, juniors, or seniors to engage in summer experiential learning related to their political science studies.
 To be eligible, students must be continuing their Northwestern studies the following academic year (graduating students are not eligible to apply).
 Experiences could include an internship at a non-profit public service organization, NGO, political campaign, or other similar unpaid opportunity.
 Support is not provided for undergraduate research.
-Students planning to conduct summer research should apply for a University Summer Research Grant or a Ted and Cora Ginsberg Research Grant instead.
+Students planning to conduct summer research should apply for a Summer Undergraduate Research Grant or a Ted and Cora Ginsberg Research Grant instead.

 The grant funds will be awarded as a reimbursement for expenses.
 Students should not expect to rely exclusively on these funds for summer funding.
 Applicants must be specific and forthcoming regarding other available sources of financial support.
 Students' financial need for the summer may be taken into account in determining award amounts.

 How to Apply

 Interested students must submit an online application.
-The following must be attached at the bottom of the online questionnaire:
+The following must be attached at the bottom of the online application:

-- Official letter or email from the program/person confirming your participation and any relevant attachments showing acceptance into program/internship.
+- An official letter or email from the program/person confirming your participation or showing acceptance into the program/internship

 - Unofficial transcript